mohamedbahloul/Projet-BigData/Readme.md

 TODO :

     - Find the best way to sort in the topK(for now we are using only the wins)
-    - Find a solution to change the output format from TextOutputFormat to sequenceFileOutputFormat
+    -  delete the TOPK that doesn't have a lot of uses or wins in the granularité
+    -	num reducer
+    - number of players